Apr 24 2017

-Do you have pages on your website that are outside of the typical cadre of webpages?
-This would be any page besides about us, our services, our team, and contact pages?
+Do you have pages on your website that are outside of the typical grouping of webpages?
+This would be any page besides: about us, our services, our team, and contact pages?

-Are you looking to highlight a something new where the value of it can be communicated visually- you need to see it to believe it?
+Are you looking to highlight a new offering best explained visually- as in you need to see it to believe it?

 Each of these answers can easily be turned into Virtual Reality video.
-You can even combine physical and digital collateral with an actual VR brochure by printing branded VR headsets that work for any smartphone.
-This pitch isn’t for every prospect, but for the 20 high-value “whales” in your industry, this kind of presentation just by itself can make a massive impact.
+You can even combine the physical and digital by ordering branded VR headsets that work with any smartphone.
+This pitch isn’t for every prospect, but for the 20 to 80 high-value “whales” in your industry, this kind of presentation just by itself can make a massive impact.